aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 });
 ```

-To grant permissions to put messages in the input,
+To grant permissions to put messages in the Input,
 you can use the `grantWrite()` method:

 ```ts